codeigniter4/CodeIgniter4/contributing/workflow.md

 -------

 You work with a fork of the CodeIgniter4 repository.
-This is a copy of our repository, in your github account.
+This is a copy of our repository, in your GitHub account.
 You can make changes to your forked repository, while you cannot do the same with the shared one - you have to submit pull requests to it instead.